addinall/epiTWEET/README.md

 Perhaps *Mike Stealthman* will be joining the team to make a start on the client side, mailnly consuming CRUD/REST services from a HTML5/AngularJS POV.
 Once the RESTful back end of mine is finished, and we have a handle on Angular2 and how it functions, then we can branch the toolset into one or more business ideas and leave me to play with viral infections!

+Decided to bite the bullet and build this around Angular2 as Angular will be nearing end of life next year.
+Pity.
+That was too quick.
+I was going to try and roll with Python 3 as well.
+Made the move, but EVERYTHING on the DEV machine broke!
+Back to 2.7 for the medium term at least.